 Although the apprenticeship standard is now approved, potential employers of apprentices and universities now need to work together to develop the apprenticeship courses.

 These will need to be approved by the Health and Care Professions Council (HCPC) and accredited by the RCSLT.
-The first apprenticeships will likely be available in 2021, though this has been delayed due to the COVID-19 pandemic.
+The first apprenticeships will likely be available in 2022.
 Check these pages for the latest progress and updates.